Search This Blog

 The groundscraper, the opposite of a skyscraper, is a building like the Pentagon or Apple's headquarters with relatively few stories but greatly extends horizontally.

-NASA's Vehicle Assembly Building in Florida is the biggest one-story building in the world.
+NASA's Vehicle Assembly Building in Florida is the biggest one-story building in the world. his massive structure was built to assemble the Saturn V rockets used for the Apollo missions to the Moon.
+Its immense size allows for the vertical assembly of these colossal spacecraft.
 It's so big; rain clouds form below the ceiling.

 London, New York and Paris have fake buildings on residential streets that hide subway vents and other infrastructure.
 These are essentially facades with no building behind them.